Barkley Eboña

-Kevin Barkley Eboña (born November 29, 1996) is a Filipino basketball player who last played for the TNT Tropang 5G of the Philippine Basketball Association (PBA).
+Kevin Barkley Eboña (born November 29, 1996) is a Filipino basketball player for the Ilagan Isabela Cowboys of the Maharlika Pilipinas Basketball League (MPBL).
 He was drafted 4th overall pick in the 1st round of the 2019 PBA draft.

 Professional career

 Eboña was drafted fourth overall by the Alaska Aces during the 2019 PBA draft.

 On October 13, 2021, Eboña, along with JVee Casio, was traded to the Blackwater Bossing for Mike Tolomia and a 2022 second-round pick.
 On December 30, Eboña signed a two-year contract extension with the Bossing.

 On January 3, 2023, Eboña, along with a 2022 first-round pick, was traded to the Converge FiberXers for Michael DiGregorio, Tyrus Hill and RK Ilagan.
 Eboña became an unrestricted free agent on January 1, 2024.

 On February 19, 2024, Eboña signed a one-year contract with the TNT Tropang Giga.
 On September 25, 2025, Eboña was released by the team.